LandRegistry/hmlr-frontend/README.md

 This package includes all the frontend styles from GOV.UK in addition to HM Land Registry styles.

-The generated CSS can be used as a direct replacement for the GOV.UK stylesheet which ensures that the HM Land Registry styles will be build on top of a complient version of the GOV.UK frontend styles.
+The generated CSS can be used as a direct replacement for the GOV.UK stylesheet which ensures that the HM Land Registry styles will be build on top of a complient version of the GOV.UK Frontend styles.

 ## LFS